smangelschots/T4Host/README.md

 # T4Host
 Start

-T4 host lets you render T4 templates using C#
+T4 host lets you render T4 templates using C# without the use of visual studio

 ## Installation